Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/fds/README.md

 # Example FDS container

 The Fire Dynamics Simulator (FDS) is a large-eddy simulation (LES) code for low-speed flows, with an emphasis on smoke and heat transport from fires.
 For more information on this program, visit the [website](https://pages.nist.gov/fds-smv/).
-The easiest way to run FDS in CCR's HPC environment is using a container.
-Docker containers are available via this [third party](https://hub.docker.com/r/satcomx00/fds) and version 6.7.9 was tested for this example.

 This container includes Intel MPI Library 2021.6.
 CCR's `ccrsoft/2023.01` [software environment](https://docs.ccr.buffalo.edu/en/latest/software/releases/#202301) includes a module for `intel/2022.00` which includes `impi 2021.5.0`  These two versions of MPI are alike enough that this container works when loading the `intel/2022.00` module.
 However, the user should be aware with future versions of FDS and CCR's intel modules, that you must align MPI versions on the system with the container in order for them to work properly.
 See [here](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#building-mpi-enabled-images) for more info.

 ## Pulling the container

-Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for information on using Apptainer.
-This example shows how to pull a container from Docker Hub and convert it to an Apptainer image file.
-This can be done from a [compile node or a compute node](https://docs.ccr.buffalo.edu/en/latest/hpc/clusters/#node-types).
-Apptainer is not available on the CCR login nodes.
+This example shows how to pull a container from Docker Hub and convert it to an Apptainer image file on a compute node (Apptainer is not available on login nodes).
+It follows the same steps shown in the introductory example in [0_Introductory/README.md](https://github.com/ubccr/ccr-examples/tree/main/containers/0_Introductory), which you can use as a guide for pulling the FDS container.

-Request and log on to a compute node using the [interactive job submission](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission) instructions.
-Then, `cd` into your build directory and set a temporary directory for cache there.
-Instructions can be found [here](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#setting-up-temporary-storage-directories).
+Log onto a compute node, `cd` into your build directory, and set a temporary directory for cache there.

-Refer to the Apptainer documentation for [pulling images](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#pulling-images).
-In this example, we are using the following container image from Docker Hub:
+Once ready, pull the FDS container from Docker Hub:

 ```
+export APPTAINER_CACHEDIR=/projects/academic/[YourGroupName]/[CCRusername]/cache
-docker://satcomx00/fds:6.7.9
+apptainer pull docker://satcomx00/fds:6.7.9
 ```

 After the pull completes, the Apptainer image will be saved as `fds_6.7.9.sif` in your current working directory.